jupyterlab/jupyterlab-git/specification/Git_REST_API.md

     }
 ```

-### git detailed_log - Get detailed information of a specific past commit
+### /detailed_log - Get detailed information of a specific past commit
-Request with a specified "selected_hash" and a "current_path" to get the detail info of this commit.
+Request with a specified selected_hash and a current_path.
+Get the detailed info of the selected commit.

 URL:
 ```bash